- 3 months on the Wards

 Daily Noon Conference – Interactive, case based discussions led by attendings on topics highlighted in the ABP Content Specification Guidelines.
 Lectures incorporate Board Review questions to solidify concepts.

 At Brown, resident and faculty wellness is both a priority and an open topic for creativity.
 The Brown Pediatrics Wellness Committee was created in 2017 with a focus on approaching wellness through a variety of methods.
 Residents are always encouraged to bring new ideas to the table.
 Our wellness committee serves with the goal to help each person develop the tools that help them find the most satisfaction and meaning in their work.
 The Brown Peds Wellness Committee is primarily resident-run and is dedicated to providing structured wellness activities into our curriculum.
-Our wellness committee is currently spearheaded by Sarah Harney (PGY-3) and Heather Edward (PGY-3).
+Our wellness committee is currently spearheaded by Adam Kronish (PGY-3), Nadya Rivera Gelabert (PGY-3), Ashley Nguyen (PGY-3), and Lindsey Mahoney (PGY-4).
 Through wellness research grants and activity funding, our wellness committee has been a very active part of our program and include the following wellness activities:

 - Opt-out Therapy: Interns are connected with a therapist at the start of residency that is opt-out